ot4i/ace-demo-pipeline/tekton/README.md

 ```
 The service account also has the ability to create services, deployments, etc, which are necessary for running the service.

-Setting up the pipeline requires Tekton to be installed, tasks to be created, and the pipeline itself to be configured:
+Setting up the pipeline requires Tekton to be installed (which may already have happend via OpenShift operators, in which case
+skip the first line), tasks to be created, and the pipeline itself to be configured:
 ```
 kubectl apply -f https://storage.googleapis.com/tekton-releases/pipeline/latest/release.yaml kubectl apply -f tekton/10-maven-ace-build-task.yaml